Russia blocks media outlets, others hacked over Ukraine war – KION546

 Associated Press

 MOSCOW (AP) — Russian authorities have blocked the websites of some Russian media outlets over their reporting of the invasion of Ukraine, while hackers transposed a message across the main pages of others condemning the war.
-The interference on media hints at a growing antiwar sentiment among ordinary Russians, even though it’s unknown who was responsible for the hack.
-It also offers evidence of the government’s relentless effort to suppress dissent.
-The state news agency Tass and the pro-Kremlin newspaper Izvestia where among the news outlets that hackers targeted Monday.
-A message signed by the hacker group Anonymous and “indifferent journalists in Russia” that urged Russians to “stop this madness” appeared on the main pages of some of the hacked websites.
+The interference on media hints at a growing anti-war sentiment among ordinary Russians, even though it’s unknown who was responsible for the hack.
+It also offers evidence of the relentless efforts by President Vladimir Putin’s government to suppress dissent.
+The state news agency Tass and the pro-Kremlin newspaper Izvestia where among the news outlets targeted Monday.
+A message signed by the hacker group Anonymous and “indifferent journalists in Russia” that urged Russians to “stop this madness” appeared on some hacked websites.